no-private

 Migration to boundaries/dependencies

-The restrictions enforced by this rule can also be achieved with the more flexible and powerful boundaries/dependencies rule, which allows you to specify allowed relationships directly in the rules by using the relationship selector property.
-It is recommended to migrate your configuration to boundaries/dependencies as soon as possible, as this legacy rule will eventually be removed in oncoming major versions.
+The restrictions enforced by this rule can also be achieved with the boundaries/dependencies rule, which lets you match allowed relationships directly using the relationship dependency metadata selector.
+It is recommended to migrate your configuration to boundaries/dependencies as soon as possible, as this rule will be removed in a future major version.

-Here you have an example of how to migrate a configuration from boundaries/no-private to boundaries/dependencies:
+The following example shows how to migrate a configuration from boundaries/no-private to boundaries/dependencies:

 boundaries/dependenciesWith boundaries/dependencies you can also define more specific rules that were not possible with no-private, such as allowing only certain elements to import their siblings or uncles, while disallowing it for others.